-Update as of 5:17 p.m.: University spokesperson Andrew Oppmann released a statement regarding the arrest, stating that “We appreciate the vigilant work by the MTSU Police Department in investigating this matter and responding promptly.
+Update as of 5:17 p.m.: University spokesperson Andrew Oppmann released an exclusive statement to MTSU Sidelines regarding the arrest, stating that “We appreciate the vigilant work by the MTSU Police Department in investigating this matter and responding promptly.
 Our police determined that the students did not make or pose any threats to anyone on our campus.
 The Office of Student Conduct was made aware of the situation immediately and has taken appropriate disciplinary actions.“

 Shady Mankarious, a sophomore at MTSU, was arrested on September 6 for an outstanding warrant for possession of a weapon on campus, according to a report provided by the Middle Tennessee State University Police Department.